eternnoir/pyTelegramBotAPI/README.md

 ### Types

 All types are defined in types.py.
 They are all completely in line with the [Telegram API's definition of the types](https://core.telegram.org/bots/api#available-types), except for the Message's `from` field, which is renamed to `from_user` (because `from` is a Python reserved token).
 Thus, attributes such as `message_id` can be accessed directly with `message.message_id`.
-Note that `chat` can be either an instance of `User` or `GroupChat`.
+Note that `message.chat` can be either an instance of `User` or `GroupChat` (see [How can I distinguish a User and a GroupChat in message.chat?](#how-can-i-distinguish-a-user-and-a-groupchat-in-messagechat)).

+The Message object also has a `content_type`attribute, which defines the type of the Message. `content_type` can be one of the following strings:
+'text', 'audio', 'document', 'photo', 'sticker', 'video', 'location', 'contact', 'new_chat_participant', 'left_chat_participant', 'new_chat_title', 'new_chat_photo', 'delete_chat_photo', 'group_chat_created'.

 ### Methods